-- Train Investigators for safe performance in this area. - Training must be given to affected employees: (i) before their first assigned duties; (ii) before there is a change in assigned duties; (iii) whenever a change in permit space operations causes a hazard that an employee has not previously been trained on; and (iv) whenever the DASHO determines there are deviations from the procedures in (d.3) or inadequacies in employee knowledge. - Training must establish employee proficiency and introduce new or revised procedures when necessary.
+- Train Investigators for safe performance in this area. - Training must be given to affected employees: (a) before their first assigned duties; (b) before there is a change in assigned duties; (c) whenever a change in permit space operations causes a hazard that an employee has not previously been trained on; and (d) whenever the DASHO determines there are deviations from the procedures in or inadequacies in employee knowledge. - Training must establish employee proficiency and introduce new or revised procedures when necessary.